vibhoragarwal/techvibhor/_posts/microsoft_bot.md

       aioresponses
       pytest-asyncio

+You can run this file:

+      pip install -r requirements-test.txt

-You can run this file on your venv which installs the test dependencies also on local virtual env so that you can run your tests from your IDE or CLI.
+on your venv (create with **python 3.11**) which installs the test dependencies also on local virtual env so that you can run your tests from your IDE or CLI.
 But when deploying **requirements.txt** file would be used and dependencies installed.
-This means we can avoid installing redundant testing dependencies on actual deployment when tests are to be run locally on 'deploying environment' and not at runtime of the app.
+This means we can avoid installing redundant testing dependencies on actual deployment when tests are to be run locally on 'deploying environment' and not at runtime of the app !

 ### Back end API exception & response handler

-Since we would use a back end API that does the actual answering of our queries, we need to handle API exceptions/response; build a holder.
+Since we would use a back end API that does the actual answering of our queries, we need to handle API exceptions/response; build classes for them.

 ```python